 - This will allow you use MATCH and VLOOKUP functions in Excel (Apostrophe will be ignored)

-Format as Text Method
+Format Cell as Text

 The second most common method to simply format the entire worksheet or a group of cells as Text before you enter your data.
 Formatting cells to display as text will make Excel display the data exactly as it has been entered.
 (Remember to format your cells Before you input your data)

 - Select the entire sheet or a group of cells

 - Next you can either ‘Right Click’ within the cells you have selected or select the cell format drop down from the Home tab.

 - Select Text as the format method for your cells